+The CCA model (both DL and UL) is disabled (i.e. PCCA_DL_i= PCCA_UL=1) at the start of the test.

 1. Ensure the UE is in state RRC_CONNECTED with generic procedure parameters Connectivity EN-DC, DC bearer MCG and SCG, Connected without release On and Test Mode On according to TS 38.508-1 [14] clause 4.5.

 2. Set the parameters according to T1 in Tables 10.3.3.1.5-1 and A.6B.1.1.
 Propagation conditions are set according to Annex C clauses C.2.2.
+The SS shall enable DL and UL CCA model according to Table 10.3.3.1.5-1.

 3. T1 starts.
 Immediately after, the SS shall configure SCell (Cell 3) on the SCC as per TS 38.508-1 [14] clause 7.5.2, with the message content exceptions defined in clause 10.3.3.1.4.3.
 NR RRCReconfiguration message is contained in RRCConnectionReconfiguration and NR RRCReconfigurationComplete message is contained in RRCConnectionReconfigurationComplete.

 3a.
 The UE send a MeasurementReport message embedded in ULInformationTransferMRDC.
+If the TE doesn’t receive the MeasurementReport during T1, go to step 9.

 4. The SS shall configure transmission of PDSCH with a maximum number of 1 HARQ transmission.